K53

 Common mistakes

-• Stalling the engine
+• Stalling the engine on release

-• Releasing the handbrake too early
+• Releasing the handbrake before reaching biting point